Chris Landman

-Chris Landman (born 17 January 1981) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events.
-Before winning a PDC Tour Card in 2024, he won a title on the PDC Challenge Tour and reached the final at Players Championship 9 on the 2023 PDC Pro Tour.
+Chris Landman (born 17 January 1981) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events and previously competed in World Darts Federation (WDF) events.
+Landman reached the final at the WDF World Championship in 2023, finishing as runner-up to Andy Baetens.
+Also in 2023, Landman won a title on the PDC Challenge Tour and reached the final at Players Championship 9 on the 2023 PDC Pro Tour.
+Landman has won a PDC Tour Card at Qualifying School (Q–School) on two occasions: in 2024 and 2026.

-Landman formerly competed in World Darts Federation (WDF) events, reaching the final of the 2023 Lakeside World Championship.

 Career

 2017

 Landman won the 2017 Catalonian Open, reached the quarter-final of the 2017 WDF World Cup Singles, and reached the Last 16 of the 2017 BDO World Masters.

 2018

 Landman qualified for the 2018 BDO World Darts Championship as one of the Regional Table Qualifiers, losing to Derk Telnekes 3–0 in sets in the preliminary round.

 2019

 Landman also qualified for the 2019 BDO World Championship, losing in the first round to Kyle McKinstry 3–2.

 2020

 Landman qualified for the 2020 BDO World Championship and reached the quarter-finals after beating Dave Parletti 3–2 and Ben Hazel 4–3 before losing to eventual champion Wayne Warren 5–3.